 Immigration and Customs

-Before you land in Australia, you will be given an Incoming Passenger Card where you need to write if you have anything to declare.
-If you do, it will be inspected by an officer at Customs.
-Failure to declare may result in a fine so its advised that you do.
+Before you land in Australia, you will receive an Incoming Passenger Card.
+You must declare any food, plant material, animal products and medicines that you have with you.
+An officer at Customs will inspect this.
+Should you fail to declare, you may receive a fine.
 If you have items you don’t wish to declare, you can dispose of them in quarantine bins in the airport terminal.
-Don’t be afraid to ask airline staff if you have any questions.
+Also don’t be afraid to ask airline staff if you have any questions, they will only be too happy to help.

-If you are bringing any medicine, contact your nearest Australian diplomatic mission.
-To locate your local Australian diplomatic mission click here.
+If you are bringing any medicine and unsure whether or not they are prohibited, please contact your nearest Australian diplomatic mission.
+You can locate the list of Australian diplomatic mission’s here.

 If you are carrying more than AU$10,000 in cash, you must also declare this on your Incoming Passenger Card.
-It is strongly recommended however, that you do not carry large sums of cash but arrange for an electronic transfer of funds into your Australian bank account once it has been opened.
+Rather than carrying large sums of money, it is advised that you arrange for an electronic transfer of funds into your Australian bank account once it has been opened.

 For more information read: